BasilSaeedBari/100ProjectsInOdin/README.md

 # 100ProjectsInOdin
-A 100 projects I made in odin on stream live. - twitch.tv/enchantedpowerr
+A 100 projects I made in odin. - twitch.tv/enchantedpowerr